Hecate08/SDS/README.md

 * gene expression data (matrix) already filtered and normalized
 * clinical data (data.frame) with dummy variables for categorical variables

+## Example workflow
+An example how to use the package can be found in Example.html.

 ## Citation
+The paper can be found at this location:

 ## Acknowledgments